microsoft/qsharp-runtime/src/QirRuntime/README.md

 1. Link against the runtime libraries *statically*.
 For the example of this approach see `test/QIR-static` tests.
 It allows the client to access the target simulator directly, if so desired.
 1. Link against the *shared qdk* library.
 The example of this approach can be found in `test/QIR-dynamic` folder.
 In the future we'll provide fully self-contained packages of the runtime to enable this workflow completely outside of the current project.

 QIR's architecture assumes a single target, whether that be hardware or a particular simulator.
 As a result, there is no provision in the QIR specifications to choose a target dinamically.
 To connect QIR to the simulators from this runtime, we provide `SetCurrentQuantumApiForQIR(IQuantumApi*)` method.
-When linking against shared qdk, the method will be invoked automatically when creating an execution context.
+When linking against the shared qdk library, the method will be invoked automatically when creating an execution context.
 If linking statically, the client can call the method directly with the simulator of their choice.
-Switching simulators while executing QIR isn't supported, however, and would yield undefined behaviour.
+Switching simulators while executing QIR isn't supported, however, and would yield undefined behavior.

 ### Building from IR files
 CMake doesn't support using LLVM's IR files as input so instead we invoke Clang directly from custom commands to create utility libs that can be linked into other targets using their absolute paths.

 *NB*: Compiling from IR has fewer checks than compiling from C++.
-For example, IR doesn't support overloading so declarations and definitions of functions are matched by name, without taking in account the arguments.
+For example, IR doesn't support overloading so declarations and definitions of functions are matched by name, without taking into account the arguments.
 This means that a build might succeed with mismatched signatures between caller/callee which will likely lead to crashes and other bugs at runtime.

-**QIR runtime is work in progress.
+**The QIR runtime is work in progress.
 Current known limitations are as follows:**

 1. All functionality related to BigInt type (including `__quantum__rt__bigint_to_string`) NYI.
 2. QIR is assumed to be single threaded.
 No effort was made to make the bridge and runtime thread safe.
 3. Strings are implemented as a thin wrapper over std::string with virtually no optimizations.
 4. `__quantum__rt__string_create` currently doesn't conform to the spec (it expects a null terminated string rather than a string of specified length).
 5. Variadic functions (e.g. `__quantum__rt__array_create`) require platform specific bridges.
-Currently implemented bridge is for Windows.
+The currently implemented bridge is for Windows.
 6. Qubit borrowing NYI (needs both bridge and simulator's support).
 7. `@ResultZero` and `@ResultOne` global variables, used in QIR generated from Q#, cannot be treated in a platform-agnostic way when linking against the shared qdk library.